kommitters/stellar_base/README.md

 # Elixir Stellar Base
-`stellar_base` is an elixir library that provides a complete set of low-level operations to read, write, hash, and sign XDR primitive constructs used in [stellar-core](https://github.com/stellar/stellar-core).

-⚠️ Warning!
----
-This library is under **active development**.
+### **⚠️ Warning!
+This library is under active development**.
 Do not use it in production environments.

+`stellar_base` is an **Elixir library** that provides a complete set of functions to read, write, hash, and sign XDR primitive constructs used in [stellar-core](https://github.com/stellar/stellar-core).

+This library is aimed at developers building Elixir applications on top of the Stellar network.
+Transactions constructed by this library may be submitted to any Horizon instance for processing onto the ledger, using any Stellar SDK client.
+The recommended client for Elixir programmers is [stellar_sdk][sdk].

 ## stellar_base vs stellar_sdk
-`stellar_sdk` is a high-level library that serves as an API for Horizon. `stellar_base` is a lower-level library for creating Stellar primitive constructs via XDR wrappers.
+* `stellar_sdk` is a client library for interfacing with **Horizon** server REST endpoints to retrieve ledger information and submit transactions built with `stellar_base`.
+* `stellar_base` enables the construction, signing, and encoding of Stellar transactions.

-**Most people will want** [stellar_sdk][sdk] instead of [stellar_base][base].
-Use the `stellar_base` library only if you are planning to build on top of it.
+* Use the `stellar_base` library if are planning to build on top of it.

 ## Installation
 [Available in Hex][hex], add `stellar_base` to your list of dependencies in `mix.exs`: